 Eligibility for federal, state, and institutional financial aid may be impacted and/or revised if any of the following situations apply:

-- If a student is pursuing an undergraduate level program of study but is registered for graduate level courses.
+If a student is pursuing an undergraduate-level program of study but is registered for graduate-level courses

-- If a student is pursuing a graduate level program but is registered for undergraduate level courses (unless these courses have been approved by the academic advisor as preparatory coursework and the Office of Financial Aid has been notified).
+If a student is pursuing a graduate-level program but is registered for undergraduate-level courses (unless these courses have been approved by the academic advisor as preparatory coursework and the Office of Financial Aid has been notified)

 Preparatory coursework financial aid eligibility is calculated upon the receipt of appropriate submission of signed forms from the Registrar.
 Students registered for courses that are not applicable to the designated program or degree may not be eligible for financial aid for these courses.
 Taking courses outside the degree or designated program could affect full-time enrollment status.

-HCHC’S Withdrawal Policy as it relates to Financial Aid
+HCHC’S Withdrawal Policy as It Relates to Financial Aid

 Students who withdraw from the college (either officially or unofficially) are subject to a federally required review of their federal aid called Return to Title IV Funds (R2T4).
-Once a student withdraws, HCHC is required to determine if they are eligible to retain any of their financial aid.
+Once a student withdraws, HCHC is required to determine if the student is eligible to retain any financial aid.
 A calculation is utilized, which uses the following information: the date of the withdrawal, the financial aid received, and the amount of tuition charged.
 HCHC utilizes software provided by the federal government to determine how much of a student’s federal financial aid must be either retained or returned.
 The calculation is based on the percentage of time that a student attends classes.
 If HCHC returns funds to the government due to the R2T4 calculation, the student is then responsible for any subsequent open balance to the institution caused by the return of funds.

 HCHC’s Satisfactory Academic Progress Policy

 All students are required to be making measurable progress toward their degree requirements.
 See HCHC’s undergraduate and graduate catalogs for the specific policy relating to Satisfactory Academic Progress (SAP).
 A student’s progress is measured after every semester.
-Students not meeting the standards of SAP will be notified in writing, and their financial aid for the following semester may either be withdrawn or the student will be placed on a Warning status, meaning they will be eligible for only the next semester’s financial aid.
+Students not meeting the standards of SAP will be notified in writing, and their financial aid for the following semester may either be withdrawn or they will be placed on a Warning status, meaning they will be eligible for only the next semester’s financial aid.
 Students placed on a Warning status will have one semester to improve.
 An appeal process is in place for students who have lost their financial aid due to the SAP review.
 Extenuating circumstances must be evident.
 Documentation will be required.
 A maximum of two appeals will be reviewed.
 HCHC’s SAP Policy is separate and distinct from the Academic Probation and Suspension policy administered by the Office of the Registrar.
 HCHC’s SAP Policy is separate and distinct from requirements for scholarship renewal.
 An approved SAP appeal does not guarantee the reinstatement of a scholarship, as the student will need to complete a separate scholarship appeal for the Scholarship Appeal Committee’s review and decision.